-“One of the best aspects of The Elephant Whisperer is the way Anthony describes his perspective, his efforts in understanding and communicating with the herd, and creates a meaningful bond with the wild elephants in a way not well documented previously.”
+“One of the best aspects of The Elephant Whisperer is the way Anthony describes his perspective and efforts in understanding and communicating with the herd.
+He creates a meaningful bond with the wild elephants in a way not well documented previously.”
 Poaching Facts

 The history, emotions, challenges, and escapades of these sensitive, intelligent creatures are a lesson for all.
-The bond that develops among the wild elephant herd – matriarch Nana, dominant bull Numzaan, Mabula, Marula, Mandla, Nandi, Franki, Indodana, ET, Thula – and Anthony, his like-minded associates, and reserve staff is inspiring.
+The bond that develops among the entire wild elephant herd – matriarch Nana, dominant bull Numzaan, Mabula, Marula, Mandla, Nandi, Franki, Indodana, ET, Thula – Anthony, his like-minded associates, and Thula Thula reserve staff is inspiring.
 I highly recommend this book!